SquareSR/Red-Race-Route-3/README.md

 >
 > <img src="https://i.imgur.com/bttz8xv.png" width="150">
 >
-> only if you need this great ball immediately open the bag:
+> If you get this great ball for Oddish, immediately MENU:
+> (A) If you have pokeballs left, then **swap Pokeball with Great Ball + toss Pokeballs**.
-> (toss any regular pokeballs), Swap TM34 with Great Ball, Swap Great Ball with Potion, so Great Ball is Slot 1
+> (B) If zero pokeballs are left, then **Swap TM34 with Great Ball, Swap Great Ball with Potion, so Great Ball is Slot 1**

 ## Nugget Bridge